 5. The purchaser shall notify the county collector by affidavit of the date that every required notice was sent to the owner of record and, if applicable, any other publicly recorded claim on the property.
 To the affidavit, the purchaser shall attach a copy of a valid title search report as described in subsection 1 of this section as well as completed copies of the following for each recipient:

-(3) Addressed envelopes as they appeared immediately before mailing;
+(3) Addressed envelopes for all notices, as they appeared immediately before mailing;

 (4) Certified mail receipt as it appeared upon its return; and